How Does Usenet Actually Work?

 Short But Relevant History

-We’ve delved into the history of Usenet in other articles, but what’s important here is to understand that when Usenet was created, it linked two universities in North Carolina.
+We’ve looked into the history of Usenet in other articles, but what’s important here is to understand that when Usenet was created, it linked two universities in North Carolina.
 Soon other colleges and universities adopted the protocol and it wasn’t long before Usenet was a network with many hubs, but no centralized authority.

 The network created by the open Usenet protocol continued to grow over the years, at one point being a major draw for Internet providers to encourage signups, but the network was never consolidated.
 Rather, new connections were built, strengthening the infrastructure and adding redundancy.
 That’s led to today’s resilient, decentralized network.